Olex2/Olex2Manual/Sucrose/refinement.md

 	>The atoms are displayed as spheres when they are modelled isotropically (i.e. one parameter to define the atomic displacement parameter, ADP).
 The size of all atom spheres is approximately the same but there are exceptions to the rule, for example if there are long floppy chains (e.g. propyl or butyl) in your structure, the size of the spheres generally increases along the chain to the distal atom due to the increased libration.
 Atomic disorder can also cause changes in the size of the spheres.

 7. If a sphere is significantly smaller than the others, the atom type is too light e.g. assigned as a carbon atom but it should be an oxygen atom.
-If it is distinctively larger, it’s been assigned as a too heavy atom.
+If it is distinctively larger, itï¿½s been assigned as a too heavy atom.
 Select the offending spheres and change their atom types.
 If the sphere representing the atom has become too small to see, draw a rectangle (SHIFT+LEFT MOUSE) around the atom to select it.

 	>If an assigned atom type is too light, there is not enough electron density available to fit the experimental data so the refinement pulls the available electron density into a smaller volume to try and improve the fit to the experimental data.
 If the assigned atom type is too heavy it has more electron density that expected and the refinement increased the volume over which the electron density is spread to improve the fit to the experimental data.

 8. Carry out further refinement cycles (and adjust atom types!) until all atoms are approximately represented by spheres of the same size.
-9. At this stage you should have R1 ~ 8-9%, wR2 ~25%, Difference map max ~0.7 e– Å-3, min ~-0.6 e Å-3.
+9. At this stage you should have R1 ~ 8-9%, wR2 ~25%, Difference map max ~0.7 eï¿½ ï¿½-3, min ~-0.6 e ï¿½-3.

 10. So far, we limited the shape in which we can place electron density to a sphere.
 The next stage is to model the atoms as ellipsoids: using `anisotropic displacement parameters` (ADP) requires 6 parameters to define the volume occupied by the electron density rather than the single one that was used to define the sphere during `isotropic refinement`.